rjhedges/rjhedges.github.io/_pages/about.md

 ## About Rebecca Hedges

 When she has time, Rebecca enjoys spending time outdoors by running, hiking, and rock climbing.
-She also has a passion for reading,crocheting, and spending time with family.
+She also has a passion for reading, crocheting, and spending time with family.

 ![Rebecca Hedges](/assets/Hedges_Headshot.jpg)